-GR: 9, 10, 11, 12, One-half year, Credit: .5 PREREQUISITE: None.
+GR: 9, 10, 11, 12, One-half year, Credit: .5

 Applications of Computers is designed to provide students the skills needed to effectively use a variety of productivity software applications, including word processing, spreadsheet, presentation, graphic design and desktop publishing, database development, and integration of web resources.
 Students will utilize Microsoft Office, Google Apps, and various online resources for use with lessons and collaborative projects.
 Ethical and social issues associated with using technology will be integrated throughout the course.
-Prerequisites may apply.
-Please check the course description for information.
-Course availability subject to staffing and student enrollment.